-The only disadvantage to this strategy?
+The only disadvantage?
 No more tax refund celebrations.
 The huge advantage?
-By lowering the amount of taxes that are deducted by your employer, you can put your money to work for you to eliminate your debt more quickly or increase your savings.
+Lowering the amount of taxes that are deducted by your employer can put your money to work for you to eliminate your debt more quickly or increase your savings.

 Contact your advisor for information about reducing your taxes deducted at source.

 Download the form here: Request to Reduce Tax Deductions at Source

 Download the form here: Application for a Reduction in Source Deductions of Income Tax

 This communication is published by Manulife Investment Management.
 Any commentaries and information contained in this communication are provided as a general source of information only and should not be considered personal investment, tax, accounting or legal advice and should not be relied upon in that regard.
 Professional advisors should be consulted prior to acting based on the information contained in this communication to ensure that any action taken with respect to this information is appropriate to their specific situation.
 Facts and data provided by Manulife Investment Management and other sources are believed to be reliable as at the date of publication.